Energy Efficiency Solutions In Mexico

 One year later, as part of the energy reform, the Energy Transition Law of 2015 was enacted.
 This was a critical piece toward a comprehensive long-term plan for energy efficiency.

-Mexico still needs to develop additional actions to better integrate other sectors such as transportation, buildings, and utilities.
-Energy efficiency standards for new contractions are not consolidated, and actions in terms of transportation and Demand-side management (DSM) programs are not well structured.
+Mexico still needs to develop additional actions to integrate better other sectors such as transportation, buildings, and utilities.
+Energy efficiency standards for new constructions are not consolidated, and actions in terms of transportation and Demand-side management (DSM) programs are not well structured.
 However, Mexico has accomplished significant achievements in efficient appliances and lighting.
 Along with Brazil and Chile, Mexico is leading Latin America in energy efficiency initiatives.

 We Have a Positive Outlook Over the Next 12 to 18 Months